 Ok, let’s just play it safe and get a bottle of wine then.
 But wait, many wines are refined using animal products!

-Now I can understand that you might be ready to give up right here and just buy a vegan gift voucher or stick some cash into your vegan friend’s holiday card.
+Now I can understand that you might be ready to give up right here and just buy a gift voucher or stick some cash into your vegan friend’s holiday card.
 This is where we get to the good news though– there are literally hundreds, if not thousands, of exciting cruelty-free vegan Christmas gift ideas.

 Here are some of my favourites:

 Vegan Christmas gift ideas for men and women:

 Yes, I know I’ve already thrown cold water on that idea but it just so happens that there are several brands of vegan chocolate available and if you can’t find any in your local store then you will be spoilt for choice when it comes to online shopping.
 Also many regular brands like Hotel Chocolate now carry a vegan selection as well.